 - Special talks on religion and other festivals of Tibet.

-- Performance of folk items on important occasions.
+- Performance of folk items on essential occasions.

-- Debates and quizzes on various aspect of Tibet and Tibetan culture.
+- Debates and quizzes on various aspects of Tibet and Tibetan culture.

 - Cultural exhibitions.